byronwatt/CmdLineOptions/README.md

 ```
 log_level=DEBUG
 ```
-but if you try to set it to an invalid enumeration it displays a help message with the valid enumerations.
+If you try to set it to an invalid enumeration it displays a help message with the valid enumerations.

 ### Environment variables